5enthilbaliah/elastic-stack-foundation/README.md

 # elastic-stack-foundation

-To up the docker files run elastic-setup.sh

-to down the docker files run elastic-destroy.sh
+docker compose up -d

+docker compose down

 # Known issues
-Certs not working
-Passwords are stored in multiple places
+Going to run elastic and kibana on http.
+We will use nginx to secure it.